 I joke that this one-word difference between “all” and “some” is an example of why we need lawyers!

 Glossary of Additional Long Term Disability Insurance Policy Terms

-“Active Work” Requirement: Active work means performing with reasonable continuity, the material duties of your own occupation at your employer’s usual place of business.
-You must be capable of active work on the day before the scheduled effective date of your insurance or your insurance will not become effective as scheduled.
-If you are not actively at work on the day before the scheduled effective date of insurance, your insurance will not become effective until the day after you complete one full day of active work as an eligible employee.
+“Active Work” Requirement: Active work means performing, with reasonable continuity, the material duties of your own occupation at your employer’s usual place of business.
+You must be capable of active work the day before your insurance’s scheduled effective date, or your insurance will not become effective as scheduled.
+If you are not actively at work the day before the scheduled effective date of insurance, your insurance will not become effective until the day after you complete one full day of active work as an eligible employee.

 “Adjuster”: An adjuster is a professional employed by an insurance company to investigate and evaluate disability insurance claims.
 They will review the claim and determine the claimant’s eligibility for disability insurance benefits.